Local Access Forums: participate in decisions on public access

-Most forums meet 2 or 3 times a year.
+Most LAFs meet at least 4 times a year.
 Some forums also have topic groups which meet more regularly.

 Members of the public can attend meetings as an observer, but only LAF members can participate in the discussions.
 There may be an opportunity after the meetings for non-members to ask questions.

-The Handbook for LAF Members includes advice for LAFs on how to fulfill day to day and annual reporting responsibilities.
+- for advice on how to fulfil day-to-day and annual reporting responsibilities

 East of England